tboox/tbox/docs/landing/index.md

 * Release: Disable debug information, assertion, memory checking and enable optimization.
 * Debug: Enable debug information, assertion, memory checking and disable optimization.
-* Smallest: Disable all extensional modules and enable space optimization.
+* Small: Disable all extensional modules and enable space optimization.
 * Micro: compiling micro library (~64K) for the embed system.

 If you want to know more, please refer to: